This is a weight loss calculator for the ketogenic diet. It finds your optimal food intake for your personal weight loss goals. Click for more!

 To get your personal customized recommendations, please enter some data about yourself.

-Given that data it is possible to calculate your Base Metabolic Rate (BMR).
-This site uses the Mifflin-St.Jeor-Formula which was found to be the most accurate in two studies.
+Given that data, it is possible to calculate your Base Metabolic Rate (BMR).
+This site uses the Mifflin-St.Jeor-Formula which was the most accurate in two studies.

 The BMR resembles the resting metabolic rate.
 The real daily energy expenditure depends on how active you are on average.
-Based on that activity level your actual total daily energy expenditure (TDEE) can be calculated.
-This is the amount of calories you need to consume each day when you do not want to lose weight.
+Based on that activity level we calculate your actual total daily energy expenditure (TDEE).
+This is the number of calories you need to consume each day when you do not want to lose weight.